TeamRizu/outfox-wiki/content/dev/mode-support/sm-support.md

 ```
 ---
 ## ``CREDIT``
-This field is for crediting someone.
+This field is for crediting someone, usually the author of the chart

 Example: